andrew/ultimate-awesome/README.md

 - [awesome-disentangled-representations](https://github.com/koukyo1994/awesome-disentangled-representations) - A curated list of papers on disentangled representation learning inspired by  and
 - [awesome-influencial-graph-papers](https://github.com/LFD-byte/awesome-influencial-graph-papers) - A collection of research papers on graph.
 - [awesome-2d-animation](https://github.com/markmohr/awesome-2d-animation) - :books: A collection of tools, datasets and papers about inbetweening and 2D animation.
+- [awesome-codejam-resources](https://github.com/mcgill-ecsess/awesome-codejam-resources) - 💫 A curated list of pattern recognition resources for CodeJam 2019.
 - [Oracle-Cloud-Guide](https://github.com/mikeroyal/Oracle-Cloud-Guide) - Oracle Cloud Infrastructure Guide .
 - [awesome-adobe-launch](https://github.com/misterphilip/awesome-adobe-launch) - A curated "awesome" list of resources for Adobe Launch.
 - [awesome-gnn-privacy](https://github.com/NDS-VU/awesome-gnn-privacy) - This repository aims to provide links to works about privacy attacks and privacy preservation on graph data with Graph Neural Networks (GNNs).